 If you’re having sex for the first time, it can feel daunting to place a lot of emphasis on “losing your virginity.”
 However, it’s important to remember that virginity is a social construct despite it being over-emphasized in Western culture.
-That’s right — according to the World Health Organization (WHO), “virginity” is not a medical or scientific term, and emphasis on a woman’s “virginity” can even be a form of gender discrimination.
+That’s right — according to the World Health Organization (WHO), “virginity” is not a medical or scientific term.
+Emphasizing a woman’s “virginity” is a form of gender discrimination.

 I’ve come to think of foreplay as an “opening act” before the main event — the appetizer before the entrée, if you will.
 However, foreplay isn’t necessarily “less important” than sexual intercourse, given that many women can orgasm during foreplay (and not always during intercourse)!
 Liberman says, “Foreplay is extremely important for women because that’s when women are most aroused.
 If you jump into intercourse, the woman might not be lubricated enough to enjoy it and may not experience the full pleasure of sex.”

 Sarah*, a junior at the University of Michigan, also believes foreplay is important and highlights that it can mean different things to different couples.
 She shares with Her Campus, “What is considered foreplay by many straight couples — oral, fingering, manual stimulation, kissing, and touching — is considered sex by many queer couples,” she says.
 “It can be just as fun and important as vaginal sex, so don’t just write it off as something that you do on the way to the ‘main event.’”

-After living vicariously through The Notebook, it’s natural to dream about your first time being as romantic and satisfying as the passionate love scenes you see in movies.
+After living vicariously through The Notebook sex scenes, it’s natural to dream about your first time being as romantic and satisfying as the passionate love scenes you see in movies.
 And it totally can be!
-But when it comes to having sex for the first time, know that penetrative sex doesn’t always end in orgasm — in fact, a 2018 study published in the Archives of Sexual Behavior suggests that women only reach orgasm 65% of the time when having sexual intercourse.
+But when it comes to having sex for the first time, know that penetrative sex doesn’t always end in orgasm.
+In fact, a 2018 study published in the Archives of Sexual Behavior suggests that women only reach orgasm 65% of the time when having sexual intercourse.

 Contrary to popular belief, it’s rare that you’ll reach the grand finale solely from intercourse, even with plenty of experience.
 “It’s generally not common for women to have orgasms with intercourse, and most don’t,” Liberman says.
 “Even after the 10th, 20th, or 100th time, it’s uncommon.”
 Why is that, you ask?
 According to Liberman, one potential reason is that the vaginal canal isn’t actually the most sensitive area of the body, and so it’s more common for women to orgasm when other areas, such as the clitoris, are stimulated (yes, this is why foreplay is important!).

 “It’s more common that women don’t [orgasm], just because they are not as aware of their own bodies and what it might take to reach that stage of excitement,” she tells Her Campus.
 “As they get more comfortable with their partner — and their partner knows them and they know themselves — [orgasm] becomes more common.”

-If you’re thinking about having sex for the first time, researching different contraception options beforehand can be helpful in putting your mind at ease.
+Researching different contraception options beforehand can be helpful in putting your mind at ease.
 “I think it’s a great idea for young [people] to think about contraception before they become sexually active,” says Ernst. “[They can] even come in and have a consultation with a health care provider who can talk about all of the options.
 There are a million options, and there’s one that’s right for everyone.”

-Even if you’re taking birth control, condoms are recommended for your first time having sex (and any time after that!), since they’re the only way to protect your body against sexually transmitted diseases and infections.
+Even if you’re taking birth control, condoms are recommended for your first time having sex (and any time after that!).
+They’re the only way to protect your body against sexually transmitted diseases and infections.
 It’s always smart to have a backup, too, in case things get steamy and you don’t have protection nearby.
 If for some reason you run into an emergency — whether the condom broke, you forgot to take your birth control pill, or otherwise, Plan B One-Step (AKA the “morning after” pill) is over-the-counter emergency contraception that you can buy at your local drugstore for extra peace of mind.

 If there’s anything to know about having sex for the first time, it’s that consent matters.
 After all, you deserve to enjoy your sexual experience, and that involves feeling safe and comfortable!
-While consent can manifest in a variety of ways, consent is an agreement between people to engage in a sexual activity, and should be clearly communicated — this can help both you and your partner to understand and respect each other’s boundaries.
+While consent can manifest in a variety of ways, consent is an agreement between people to engage in a sexual activity, and should be clearly communicated.
+This can help both you and your partner to understand and respect each other’s boundaries.
 PSA: if someone is underage, intoxicated, asleep, or unconscious, they are unable to give consent.

-For example: agreeing to make out with someone doesn’t give them permission to take your clothes off, and having sex with someone doesn’t give them permission to have sex with you again.
-Know that you have the power to discuss boundaries, expectations, and communicate what you are — and are not — comfortable with when it comes to sex.
-Consent is your right, and communicating with your partner clearly can help create space for fun, empowering sexual experiences in the future.
+For example: agreeing to make out with someone doesn’t give them permission to take your clothes off.
+Similarly, having sex with someone doesn’t give them permission to have sex with you again.
+Know that you have the power to discuss boundaries and expectations.
+Communicate what you are — and are not — comfortable with.
+Consent is your right.
+Communicating with your partner clearly can help create space for fun, empowering sexual experiences in the future.

 *Names have been changed.

-Frederick, D. A., John, H. K. S., Garcia, J. R., & Lloyd, E. A. (2018).
+Studies Frederick, D. A., John, H. K. S., Garcia, J. R., & Lloyd, E. A. (2018).
 Differences in orgasm frequency among gay, lesbian, bisexual, and heterosexual men and women in a US national sample.
 Archives of sexual behavior, 47(1), 273-288.